gkerr/IntroCommandLineNGS/exercises/STEP1_QualityControl.rst

    Usage:   samstat <file.sam> <file.bam> <file.fa> <file.fq> ....

 To get the statistics of the arm.bam file using samstat.
-This will create a html report in the current working directory
+This will try to create a html report file in the same directory as the input file.

  ::

    > samstat rawData/arm.bam

+The above command will not work as written.
+Can you figure out why and fix it?

 Task
 '''''''